 The Sheridan Course Design Seminar

 In the Sheridan Course Design Seminar, members of the Brown teaching community explore integrated course design principles and develop syllabi, sample assignments, and sample lesson plans for two college-level courses they are likely to have the opportunity to teach.
 Throughout the seminar, participants give and receive peer feedback and collaborate with colleagues from a variety of disciplines.

 As the seminar is small, workshop-based, interdisciplinary, and incorporates hands-on active learning principles, in-person attendance is required at all four sessions.
 We are unable to accommodate participation via Skype or other video or phone conferencing technology.
-If you are unable to commit to attending all four sessions, please see the Sheridan Center website for our flexible workshop options, or to request an individual teaching observation or course consultation.
+If you are unable to commit to attending all five sessions, please see the Sheridan Center website for our flexible workshop options, or to request an individual teaching observation or course consultation.

 Seminar topics include: